zrwk/greykey_password_extractor/README.md

 # greykey_password_extractor

- To extract passwords from a greykey log file, and present it in a way for Cellebrite to import
+1) This script extract passwords from the text document created when conducting a greykey extraction.
+2) These text files often are named as such: [8 numbers]-[15 numbers][passwords].txt.
+3) Place this script in the same directory as that password text document.

- Run this script in the same folder as the document you want to strip the passwords out of.
+4) Run this script in a command line.
+The only argument should be the name of the text document.

- Run entirely from the command line: "python greykey_passwords.py [name of greykey password file]

- This will strip everything apart from the password written after "item value: "
+5) This script will use regex to remove all unrequired text from the document, and place each password on a new line.
+6) The output text document will keep the original filename, with "Extracted passwords from - " prefixed, so you know where the results are from.